PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries_and_autoscale/README.md

 | health_az2 | 10.100.0.0/16 | 10.100.65.1 | 12 | 10.100.65.1 |
 </p>

-Described configuration was prepared for PANOS 10.2.3 in [ASG template](template-asg-path-monitoring.xml), which after importing to Panorama can be merged using command:
+An example XML configuration snippet (for PANOS 10.2.3) of the described configuration can be found [here](template-asg-path-monitoring.xml), which after importing to Panorama, can be merged using the command:

 ```
 load config partial mode merge from-xpath /config/devices/entry/template/entry[@name='asg'] to-xpath /config/devices/entry/template/entry[@name='asg'] from template-asg-path-monitoring.xml